 If you are a new business owner and are looking for some marketing tips, you can be forgiven for thinking that your best options are online.

-However, despite the enormous amount of press and editorial space that are given to online marketing, offline can be a lot more efficient.
+However, despite the enormous amount of press and editorial space that is given to online marketing, offline can be a lot more efficient.

 Your best strategy should involve the right mix of online work, of course.
-But, here are five reasons why you should also be considering the offline space, too.
+But, here are seven ideas worth considering.

 The value of print